 - Pitr actually does have Russian ancestry, as indicated by his bio.
 At first, he pretended his accent was an attempt to be more connected to his family because he didn't want them to know he was trying to be evil.

-- Linka, the Ukrainian Wind Ring from the Planeteers in Captain Planet was voiced by Katherine Soucie, an American voice actress.
+- Linka, the Ukrainian Wind Ring from the Planeteers in Captain Planet and the Planeteers was voiced by Katherine Soucie, an American voice actress.
 She can be identified by misplaced inflections and occasionally misusing a phrase.

 - Jetstorm and Jetfire from Transformers Animated are voiced with Russian accents.

 - Ravage from Beast Wars has a similar accent.

 - Parodied in Total Drama Action in the spy episode when Chris claims a butchered accent— the stumped cast guesses Jamaican, Japanese, Swedish, French and Italian in order— is Russian.